vuldin/redpanda-day2-ops-course1/1-broker-mgmt/intro.md

 Right now a Redpanda cluster with 3 brokers is being deployed, along with Redpanda Console.
 Then a topic will be create with 3 partitions, each with 3 replicas.
 Finally a simple client (provided by `rpk`) will be started in the background to constantly produce data while you run through this scenario.

-Click `Next` once you see that this process has completed (and you see a ready prompt).
+Click `Start` once you see that this process has completed (and you see a ready prompt).